Wiped and missing design files to cost worker $113,000

 The costs associated with obtaining human resources advice in dealing with Biddle was a cost that should be borne by the business anyway.

-"While it is acknowledged that GDL was put to added cost in dealing with a non-responsive and difficult employee, the business nevertheless benefitted from that advice particularly with respect to putting into place a formal and robust disciplinary investigation for Mr Biddle."
+"While it is acknowledged that GDL was put to added cost in dealing with a non-responsive and difficult employee, the business nevertheless benefited from that advice particularly with respect to putting into place a formal and robust disciplinary investigation for Mr Biddle."

-The Authority also said GDL was obligated to mitigate its losses in relation to its claims of lost income through staff and management being diverted by Biddle's actions.
+The authority also said GDL was obligated to mitigate its losses in relation to its claims of lost income through staff and management being diverted by Biddle's actions.

 The total amount of damages claimed was therefore reduced by half, leaving an order for the amount of damages at $98,525.
 An $8000 penalty order was also made, of which half was to be paid to the firm and half to the Crown, plus costs of $6750.